At The Geneva School of Manhattan, our students benefit from several factors that make our school unique and welcoming.

 - School-wide field trips and events

 Our Upper School students are encouraged and challenged to live and act as role models to younger students, a challenge to which they aspire and excel.
 Our teachers serve as examples of patience, forgiveness, and faithfulness.
-Moreover, our weekly Chapel meetings acknowledge acts of kindness and service with “Fruit of the Spirit” awards.
+Moreover, our weekly Assembly acknowledges acts of kindness and service with “Fruit of the Spirit” awards.

 In addition to setting example for young students, our Upper School students form our Student Council.
 Each fall new Student Council representatives are chosen from the entire student body.
-Student-led activities include a neighborhood bake sale, Literature Week, yearbook committee, and service projects such as the Nom Nom Project in Bushwick.
+Student-led activities include a neighborhood bake sale, Literature Week, yearbook committee, and service projects.

-Lower and Upper school students participate in a variety of opportunities to serve our community.
-Last year, Lower and Upper school students filled special snack bags on a weekly basis for children in the Head Start program in the Bushwick community of Brooklyn.
-This year, Seventh and Eighth Grade students travel each month to A House on Beekman in the South Bronx.
-Students partner with preschool students as reading and center buddies.
+Lower and Upper School students participate in a variety of opportunities to serve our community.
+Seventh and Eighth Grade students travel each month to A House on Beekman in the South Bronx, where students partner with preschool students as reading buddies.
 In addition, Geneva School students interact with the little ones during free and organized play.
-All of Geneva School will participate in a children's book drive to benefit this program.
+All of Geneva School participate in a children's book drive to benefit this program.

 We welcome the opportunity to celebrate student work, class-led initiatives, teacher profiles, and other School news in the bi-monthly Geneva Journal.
 It is a joy to share the many accomplishments of our hard-working students in this way, and we hope you will enjoy this informal snapshot into our unique education environment.